 Environmental Impact Assessment (EIA) is a procedure for assessing the impacts on the environment likely to result from development proposals.
 It is primarily a scientific technique existing within a legal framework.
 Although the focus is on biophysical issues, social and economic impacts are also considered.

-In the Victorian Supreme Court case of Friends of Mallacoota v Minister for Planning and Minister for Environment and Climate Change VSC 222, Justice Osborne was not persuaded that the assessment of the environmental effects on the proposed works was intended to exclude social effects.
-He noted that this argument would materially reduce the potential utility of the EE Act and that there was nothing in the EE Act that suggested Parliament intended a limitation of the type contended for.
+In the Victorian Supreme Court case of Friends of Mallacoota v Minister for Planning & Minister for Environment & Climate Change VSC 222, Justice Osborne was not persuaded that the assessment of the environmental effects on the proposed works was intended to exclude social effects.
+He noted that this argument would materially reduce the potential utility of the EE Act and that there was nothing in the EE Act that suggested parliament intended a limitation of the type contended for.
 The case suggests that broad issues may be taken into account as part of the assessment process.

 Most EIA systems require a high level of public involvement in identifying issues to be studied, and commenting on the environmental studies.